lmullen/jekyll-ebook/README.md

     epub-cover-image: cover.jpg
     epub-stylesheet: stylesheet.css
     epub-metadata: metadata.xml
+    epub-dir: /Users/username/project/

 The `epub-filename` is the path to the EPUB file that the script will output.
 (NB: For now, if the directories in the path do not exist, the script will fail.)

 Besides the body content, a proper, well-formatted EPUB requires a stylesheet, a cover image, and a rights file.
 This script uses `pandoc-ruby` to call for three files. `epub-cover-image`, `epub-stylesheet`, and `epub-metadata` are paths to an image, a CSS file, and an XML file respectively.
+These paths are relative to `epub-dir`, so that you can specify the directory that holds these files one time.
 To see what belongs in each of those files, see John MacFarlane's [guide to creating an e-book with Pandoc][].

 ### Header Items